Moonofweisheng/wot-design-uni/docs/en-US/guide/custom-theme.md

 # Custom Theme

-Every component in Wot Design Uni basically has a custom class name custom-class, which can be added to your page's class name at the component's root node for style modification.
+Every component in Wot UI basically has a custom class name custom-class, which can be added to your page's class name at the component's root node for style modification.

 ## Theme Introduction